-San Francisco’s Existing Commercial Buildings Ordinance
+San Francisco’s Existing Buildings Ordinance

 The building owner must report the total amount of energy that the building uses every year using the US Environmental Protection Agency’s free ‘ENERGY STAR Portfolio Manager’ website.
 The benchmark report must be submitted to the San Francisco Department of the Environment through the Portfolio Manager by April 1st each year.

-The building owner must ensure the building receives an energy audit by an architect or licensed engineer every five years.
+The non-residential building owner must ensure the building receives an energy audit by an architect or licensed engineer every five years.
 The audit provides the building owner with a list of specific opportunities to save money and save energy in the building, as well as any rebates that may be available.